pbkware/astro-main-menu/demo/src/pages/start/quick.md

 title: 'Quick start'
 ---

-This tutorial will quickly enable you to create an Astro website with a main menu similar to this demo website.
+This tutorial will step you through creating an Astro website with a main menu similar to this demo website.

 Steps:
 1. Create a new Astro project